 Open-source cross-platform graphics and game engine.

 Intrinsic is a Vulkan based cross-platform graphics and game engine.
-The project is currently in an early stage of development but evolves rapidly from day to day.
+The project is currently in an early stage of development.

 Intrinsic is available under the Apache 2.0 license.
 If the license is not fitting your needs, feel free to get in touch anytime!

 Intrinsic features a PBR pipeline and capable post processing system, which – among others – contains a volume texture based volumetric lighting solution.
 Not happy with something?
 New rendering passes and effects can be created in no time.
 Almost the whole rendering pipeline is defined via simple JSON configuration files.
 A new full screen pass with a custom shader can be added in seconds – without restarting the engine!

 Intrinsic’s renderer and core are written in pure C and C++.
 Both are multithreaded, data oriented and almost completely job based.
 As an example, the renderer uses SIMD driven frustum vs. sphere culling split into many different work batches allowing the culling of all scene objects in just a few hundered microseconds.
 This step is also a coarse pre-pass for planned GPU driven culling stages.